 We will go on a plant walk to meet a few new plant friends, and make our own White Chocolate lip balm infused with the healing properties of chickweed, wild mint, plantain, and wild Pemberton roses!

 Join us for our very last camp days of camp in 2021!
 We'll spend the morning being with and then riding the horses through the frosted sparkling fields and forests of the farm.
 In the afternoon we'll light a fire to warm up, and then dive into exploring the world of conifer trees using all our senses.
-We'll explore the questions: why do some trees loose their leaves while others stay green year round?
+We'll explore the questions: why do some trees lose their leaves while others stay green year-round?
 How do we tell evergreen trees apart from each other?
 What does each kind of tree smell like?
-As it is the season of gift giving, each participant will have a chance to create some of their own treasures to take home including a handmade wreath and conifer infused bath salts-- all while sipping Douglas Fir needle tea!
+As it's the season of gift-giving, we'll then have a chance to create some of our own treasures to take home including a handmade wreath and conifer-infused bath salts-- all while sipping Douglas Fir needle tea!

 In this camp we'll explore the questions: how can we get sweetness from the wild?
 Where does Maple or Birch Syrup come from, and how is it made?
 We'll learn about sap, and tap a tree to see if the sap is running.
 We'll sample different saps, and make maple taffy on snow- yum!